MarcioCerqueira/GlobalIllumination/SoftShadowMapping/ReadMe.txt

 	- Shadow Mapping proposed in "Casting Curved Shadows on Curved Surfaces" by L. Willians in 1978;

+	- Summed-Area Tables proposed in "Summed-Area Tables for Texture Mapping" by F. Crow in 1980;

 	- Monte-Carlo Soft Shadow Volumes/Shadow Mapping proposed in "Generating Soft Shadows with a Depth Buffer Algorithm" by L. Brotman and N. Badler in 1984;

 	- Accumulation Buffer proposed in "The Accumulation Buffer: Hardware Support for High-Quality Rendering" by P. Haeberli and K. Akeley in 1990;